Commonwealth Winter Games

-The Commonwealth Winter Games was a multi-sport event comprising winter sports, last held in 1966.
-Three editions of the Games have been staged.
+The Commonwealth Winter Games was a multi-sport event comprising winter sports, last held in 1970.
+Four editions of the Games were staged.
 The Winter Games were designed as a counterbalance to the Commonwealth Games, which focuses on summer sports, to accompany the Winter Olympics and Summer Olympic Games.

 History

-The winter Games were founded by T.D.
+The Winter Games were founded by T.D.
 Richardson.
 The 1958 Commonwealth Winter Games were held in St. Moritz, Switzerland.
 This was the inaugural games for the winter edition.
-The 1962 Games were also held in St. Moritz, complementing the 1962 British Empire and Commonwealth Games in Perth, Australia, and the 1966 event was held in St. Moritz as well, following which the idea was discontinued.
+The 1962 Games were also held in St. Moritz, complementing the 1962 British Empire and Commonwealth Games in Perth, Australia, and the 1966 event was held in St. Moritz as well, following the 1970 games, the idea was discontinued.

+A scheme for organising the games was drawn up at the Commonwealth Games Federation 1959, where it was decided these would be recognised as "associated games" and be held in Europe to increase the number of competitors and to reduce costs - with many of the lead skaters and skiers already taking part in the European championships at this time.

 A Winter Games was proposed for 2010 in India, complementing the 2010 Commonwealth Games in New Delhi.
 The proposed venue was Gulmarg in Jammu and Kashmir, where the Indian National Winter Games had previously been held, but the idea did not come to fruition.